How to become a Qualified Supervisor with EC4U

 Why do I need to become a Qualified Supervisor?

 In order to sign off your own notifiable work, you need to be registered with a Government Approved Part P Scheme Provider and from September 2021, these Providers will be changing their entry requirements.
-In order to sign up and join a Part P Scheme Provider, such as NICEIC, you will need 18th Edition wiring regulations qualification, Level 3 Initial Verification qualification, 2 years’ minimum experience and a Qualified Supervisor qualification.
-The Qualified Supervisor qualification is a new requirement by these providers and we have the solution to help you gain this!
+In order to sign up and join a Part P Scheme Provider, such as NICEIC, you will need 18th Edition wiring regulations qualification, Level 3 Initial Verification qualification, 2 years’ minimum experience and a Level 3 NVQ qualification.
+The Level 3 NVQ qualification is a new requirement by these providers and we have the solution to help you gain this!

 I am new to the industry – How do I become a Qualified Supervisor?

 Initially you will need to complete training at our centre in the form of either our Domestic Electrician Course, Domestic Electrician Package, or Domestic Electrician Course +.
 This will provide you with crucial knowledge and develop your skills as a Domestic Installer.
 As part of the Domestic Electrician Course and Domestic Electrician Package you will gain your Part P, 18th Edition and Level 2 Inspection and Testing qualifications.
 If you choose to complete the Domestic Electrician Course + you will gain your Part P, 18th Edition and Level 3 Inspection, Testing and Periodic qualifications.
-As well as gaining the qualifications, each of these courses will teach you the practical skills you need to become a Qualified Supervisor.
-You can complete this course in one block of 3 or 4 weeks, or you can complete it in 5 day stages in order to fit it around your life.
+As well as gaining the qualifications, each of these courses will teach you the practical skills you can put towards your NVQ qualification.

 Once you have completed your initial training course, you will be ready to start working and building up your experience by completing minor works in domestic settings.
 You will also be able to complete notifiable works, however, if you are completing any of this type of work you will need to go through your local building control in order to have this work certified and signed off.
-Now that you are able to start completing electrical work of your own, you can enrol onto our Domestic Electrician Top Up Course whilst gaining 24 months experience.
-During this 24 month period you will also need to complete any required further training, which you can choose to come and complete at any time.
+Now that you are able to start completing electrical work of your own, you can enrol onto our Level 2 2365 Electrical Installation Course, followed by our Level 3 2365 Electrical Installation Course, finally finishing with the Level 3 NVQ 2357 Course.
+Whilst you complete these courses you can build your 24 months experience.

 What if I have already completed qualifications with EC4U?

-After successfully completing our Qualified Supervisor Course and gained all the other relevant qualifications, you are eligible to join a Part P Scheme Provider.
+After successfully completing your Level 2 2365, Level 3 2365 and finally your Level 3 NVQ 2357 and gained all the other relevant qualifications, you are eligible to join a Part P Scheme Provider.
 By joining one of these providers, you will be able to sign off notifiable work and certify that it meets set regulations.
 Find out how to join a scheme here.